Some Recommended Reading:

 The most common elements of their religion are a goddess of nature, mistress of animals, mountains, sea, agriculture, and even of war, queen of both the living and the dead.

 Sacrifices and offerings were made to her in caves and on mountain peaks and in special rooms in the palace complex.
-The Minoan culture practiced the bull-dancing which may have also contributed to the myth of Theseus and the Minotaur, the bull of Minos.
+The Minoan culture practiced "bull-dancing," which may have also contributed to the myth of Theseus and the Minotaur, the bull of Minos.

 Later Greek religion mainly concerns the interplay of myth and ritual.
 Performed rituals tended to act out or otherwise to represent mythic narratives, but both ritual and myth were local and infinitely variable, as were the deities.
 For example, Apollo was known as Pythian Apollo at the oracle in Delphi, but as Delian Apollo in the island of Delos where his worship seems to have originated, and is Phoebus in the Iliad.

 From the eleventh to the eight centuries before the Christian era Greek popular religion became increasingly connected with the local city-states that were the dominant political units of the period.
 The sacred calendar, the official positions and places of government, were increasingly identified with the sacrificial cults and thus reaffirmed community cohesion and class structures.
 (This is generally known as civic religion and functions today in the connection between religion and politics.)
-Some of these civic religions, a good example is the Eleusinian mystery religion (see below on both the Eleusinian mysteries and mystery religion in general) connected with citizenship of Athens, became increasingly exclusive narrow societies.
+Some of these civic religions connected with citizenship of Athens, became increasingly exclusive narrow societies.
+A good example is the Eleusinian mystery religion, although this is just one example of mystery religion in general.) .

 Alexander the Great inherited a unified Greece from his father, Philip of Macedonia.
-Between 336 and 323 B.C.E. (the year of his death) Alexander united the entire oikumene (the known world) under the rule of Greek culture.
-As Martin says, "With the advent of Hellenistic Internationalism, Eastern deities such as the Egyptian Isis and Syrian Atargatis, found themselves welcomed as cultural citizens of Hellenistic society and worshipped alongside traditional Greek deities by a newly costituted cosmopolitan following. . . .
-As these deities gradually became participants in the Hellenistic world, they were simultaneously severed from their original roles and meanings" (10).
+Between 336 and 323 B.C.E. (the year of his death) Alexander united the entire oikumene (the known world) under the dominantly Greek culture.
+As Martin says, "With the advent of Hellenistic Internationalism, Eastern deities such as the Egyptian Isis and Syrian Atargatis, found themselves welcomed as cultural citizens of Hellenistic society and worshipped alongside traditional Greek deities by a newly constituted cosmopolitan following. . . .
+As these deities gradually became participants in the Hellenistic world, they were simultaneously severed from their original roles and meanings" (Martin, 10).

-"Alexander's empire had transformed the world from parochialism to internationalism, from a collection of autonomous and self-sufficient city states to an interdependent but competitive and bounded empire" (29).
+"Alexander's empire had transformed the world from parochialism to internationalism, from a collection of autonomous and self-sufficient city states to an interdependent but competitive and bounded empire" (Martin, 29).
+Although, of course, the same thing could be said for the Persian Empire to the east of the Mediterranean.

 The assumption of a cosmic order of things referred to above has certain implications.
 As is stated by Quintus, a polemical opponent of Cicero, (mid 1st B.C.E.), "all things happen by Fate [Heimarmené], if there were a man whose soul could discern all the links that join each cause to every other cause, then surely he would never be mistaken in any prediction he might make . . . the evolution of time is like the unwinding of a cable: it creates nothing new and only unfolds each event in order" (quoted by Cicero in De Divinatione I, 56, 127).

 Martin explains: "Divination was not so much the prediction of a temporal future as it was a conquest of ignorance concerning the cosmic or spatial order of things.
-This spatial law of inevitable causality negated any view of the future as temporal possibility" (42).
+This spatial law of inevitable causality negated any view of the future as temporal possibility" (Martin, 42).

 "The deities of the Hellenic Mysteries were not new-they had been known from the earliest times-but were themselves transformed by and into their Hellenistic roles.
 Although the historical origin of each was still remembered as Greek, Egyptian, or Syrian, locale became less important; for with Hellenistic internationalism each had become a universal deity.
 Thus, all the world was invited to Eleusis to become initiated into the mysteries of Demeter, and the Egyptian Isis revealed to Lucius that her name and divinity were 'adored throughout all the world.'